Help improve this page

 -

-An existing AWS Identity and Access Management (IAM) OpenID Connect (OIDC) provider for your cluster.
-To determine whether you already have one, or to create one, see Create an IAM OIDC provider for your cluster.
+For information about IAM roles for service accounts and setting up an IAM OpenID Connect (OIDC) provider for your cluster, see Create an IAM OIDC provider for your cluster.

 -